arungudelli/python.shiksha/content/en/tips/limiting-float-upto-2-places.md

 ## Method 3: Using the `str.format()` method

-`format()` is a very useful method while programming in python and thus, it also has its usage in limiting floats up to decimals.
+`format()` is a very useful method while programming in Python and thus, it also has its usage in limiting floats up to decimals.

 Here `str.format()` refers to a method of using `***"{:.2f}"***` as the str in the above format.